 2.)
-Font

-At the main entrance, to show that baptism is the start of the Christian journey.
+Font: At the main entrance, to show that baptism is the start of the Christian journey.
 The Caen stone base, designed by Mr W F Unsworth was erected in 1895.
-The oak font cover was made by Mr Herbert Read of Exeter in 1909.
+The oak cover was by Herbert Read of Exeter in 1909.
 The Parish Magazine, January 1910: